Should Parents Send their Children to Sunday School?

 We’ll start with the reasons why parents should send their children to Sunday school (or any other religious-type teaching at a young age):

 • Going to Sunday school may be a tradition for some families.
-Within certain cultures or family settings, Sunday school may be considered a kind of rite of passage; a part of the journey of life.
+Within certain cultures or family settings, Sunday school may be considered a kind of rite of passage—a part of the journey of life.

 Next, let’s take a look at the reasons why parents should not take their children to Sunday school:

-• Children will one day grow into individuals who make their own decisions about many things, shouldn’t their religious practices (should they choose to have any) be one of them?
+• Children will one day grow into individuals who make their own decisions about many things.
+Shouldn’t their religious practices (should they choose to have any) be one of them?
 It may be dangerous to push children in one direction before they have the true abilities to make up their minds for themselves on such matters.

 • Children should be taught their morals and values from their parents, but religion should be a personal choice.
-Sending children to Sunday school at an early age gives children preconceived notions about what to believe.
+Sending children to Sunday school at an early age gives them preconceived notions about what to believe.

-• If you force your child to do something that they do not enjoy at an early age, it has the potential to stain their image of that thing forever.
-Dragging a child, kicking and screaming to Sunday school, may end up doing the exact opposite of what you hope to achieve in taking them in the first place.
+• If you force your child to do something they do not enjoy at an early age, it has the potential to stain their image of that thing forever.
+Dragging a child, kicking and screaming to Sunday school, may end up doing the exact opposite of what you hope to achieve in taking them there in the first place.

 • Making children go without their desire to be there simply puts them into the process of following empty religious rituals for the sake of the ritual.
 This may lay a foundation that is void of what spirituality is really supposed to be.

 • Spirituality is a part of your journey through life.
-You must find the paths that you follow on your own through experience and exploration; having something forced in front of you will not help you discover a spiritual lifestyle.
+You must find the paths that you follow on your own through experience and exploration.
+Having something forced in front of you will not help you discover a spiritual lifestyle.

-I, personally, never regretted my parents “forcing” me to go to piano, nor did my eldest brother.
+I, personally, never regretted my parents “forcing” me to go to piano lessons, nor did my eldest brother.
 For us, the experience was mostly positive with fond memories.
 However, my other brother may claim that he was slightly scarred from the experience and was angry with our parents for requiring him to go.

 Share: